History of Zamość: Renaissance tenement houses

 The tenement houses with the arcades are the most characteristic features of architecture of Zamość, which is also called the City of Arcades.
 Up to 55 tenement houses were preserved in Zamość.
 This is the biggest number of that kind of buildings in Poland.

 The arcades were introduced by the main designer of the city Bernardo Morando.
 They are present not only on the market square, but also in the cathedral.
 The arcades have a decorative role there.

 Morando also established the general design of the tenement house.
 Apart from arcades, attics and wide, horizontal frieze under the windows on the first floor were obligatory.

 There had to be a courtyard with the access from the street behind the tenement house.

 The sophisticated shapes, lace attics, friezes, decorative windows, sculptures and the variety of colours of the Renaissance tenement houses are the pride of the citizens of Zamość and they amuse the tourists from around the world.

-The most beautiful houses surround the Great Market Square.
-Each of its sides is composed of 8 buildings.
-The tenement house with the rich, stuccoed decoration, which presents dragons, angels and oriental, floral and animal motifs was built on the right side of the Town Hall by the Armenian merchants, who were brought by Jan Zamoyski 5 years after having started the construction of the city.
+Each of the Great Market Square's sides is composed of 8 buildings.
+The tenement house with stuccoed decoration, which presents dragons, angels and oriental, floral and animal motifs was built on the right side of the Town Hall by the Armenian merchants, who were brought by Jan Zamoyski 5 years after having started the construction of the city.

 The Wilczek House is the closest to the Town Hall.
 It adjoins Rudomicz House, where the chancellor of the Zamoyski Academy, Bazyli Rudomicz lived.

 The next tenement house belonged to the Armenian merchant, Gabriel Bartoszewicz and until today it is called Under the Angel House, because the Archengel Gabriel embellishes the façade in a form of a bas-relief.

 The names of these buildings are derived from the ornaments places on the façades of the tenement houses.
 Next 4 buildings were built by Armenians as well.
 The last tenement house of the east wall of the Great Market has an extraordinary history.
 It is called Rektorska Pharmacy, which was built by a pharmacist.
 The building had many owners and each of them was a pharmacist.
 In front of the town hall, on the south wall of the building there are four houses: Paul House, Kinast House, Bern House and the Telanowska House built by Morando for his countryman.

 The west side starts with the two Greek Houses.
 On the left side of the Town Hall there are two tenant houses with the arcades, which gained their common façade in the 19th century.